 Despite one reader who didn’t bother providing a real email address so we could respond to his complaint, we’re not sick of Leo Moracchioli’s cover songs yet.
 Listen up kids, and head to Bikini Bottom with this fun metal edition of the theme song from SpongeBob SquarePants.

-There was very little about Falco’s 1985 hit Rock Me Amadeus that was actually rock music, so Leo Moracchioli has cured the song of its quirky electro-pop leanings and turned it into a proper headbanger, delivering on its original promise, complete with harsh-sounding German lyrics.
+There was very little about Falco’s 1985 hit Rock Me Amadeus that was actually rock music, so Leo Moracchioli has cured the song of its electro-pop leanings and turned it into a proper headbanger, delivering on the promise of the original’s harsh-sounding German lyrics.

 Noisey introduces us to Tristan Shone, the musician behind Author & Punisher.
 His experience as a mechanical engineer led him to create unique tactile interfaces which he uses to create his distinctively analog industrial sound.
 There’s a great concert film here.